 Sharon Marcus-Kurn, Chief

-The Sex Offense and Domestic Violence Section is responsible for the prosecution of all misdemeanor and felony cases that involve:
+The Sex Offense and Domestic Violence Section is responsible for the investigation and prosecution of all misdemeanor and felony cases within the District of Columbia that involve:

 All cases assigned to this Section are prosecuted vertically, that is, one prosecutor is responsible for the case from the initial interview of the victim, through the investigation and charging process, to trial, or other disposition.
-The Sex Offense and Domestic Violence Section Assistant United States Attorneys are supported by Victim-Witness Assistance advocates and a child interview specialist who have expertise in the areas of domestic violence, child abuse and sexual assault, along with paralegals and legal assistants.
+The Sex Offense and Domestic Violence Section Assistant United States Attorneys are supported by Victim-Witness Assistance advocates and two child interview specialists who have vast expertise in the areas of domestic violence, child abuse and sexual assault, along with paralegals and legal assistants.

 Members of the Sex Offense and Domestic Violence Section work closely with local and federal law enforcement agencies and community organizations on issues related to domestic violence, sexual abuse, trafficking, and other forms of crimes against children.
 These community organizations include the Child & Adolescent Protection Center of Children’s National Health System, the D.C.
 Children’s Advocacy Center, the Domestic Violence Intake Center at the Superior Court of the District of Columbia, the D.C.
 Forensic Nurse Examiners, the Network for Victim Recovery of D.C., the Wendt Center for Loss and Healing, D.C.
 Rape Crisis Center, George Washington University, and Medstar Washington Hospital Center.